ant-design/ant-design/docs/react/faq.en-US.md

 As input element, React treats both undefined and null as signs of uncontrolled.
 For React, the empty value of controlled components should be an empty string, that is, `value={''}`.
 Therefore, when the value is converted from a valid value to undefined or null, the component is no longer controlled, which causes some unexpected situations.
 For example: "I'm using a controlled component.
 Why is the value submitted by the form is different from the value displayed?"

 In antd, undefined is treated as a sign for uncontrolled, and null is used as an explicit empty value of controlled components.
-In antd, `''` and `0` (`string | number`) can be assigned to the value as a acceptable value, so antd agrees that null is controlled.
+In antd, `''`, `0`, `{label: '', value: ''}` (`string | number | LabeledValue`) can be assigned to the value as a reasonable value, In order to deal with situations (`allowClear`) such as clearing the value when the value is non-primitive, so antd agrees that null is controlled.
 If you need a component controlled with the value valid, just set the value as null.

 Note: For options in `Select-like` components, it is recommended not to use undefined and null as value in options.
 Please use `string | number` as a valid value in option.